nextcloud/groupfolders/README.md

 ## A note about encryption and data storage

-Currently using encryption on group folders is not supported and files are always stored locally inside the data directory even when a different primary storage such as objectstore has been configured.
+Currently using encryption on group folders is not supported.